Why Hire a Writing Coach?

 Students don’t have to prove they are the most wonderful of applicants; they just have to prove their unique “wonderfulness” is a good fit for the colleges to which they apply.
 For most students, accomplishing this goal is the most intense writing experience of their high school career.

 That’s where a college essay coach comes in.
 Having an objective reader help select the best essay topic, brainstorm narratives, identify analytical elements, and put everything together in the required word count gives students the support they need to write a superior essay.

 I am here to help students write their best essays.

 How It Works

 I hate to begin with a caveat, but let’s first clear the air that college essay writing coaches are NOT there to write the essay for the student.
-That is not ethical, nor is it helpful since most colleges and universities use the essay to get to know prospective students either in lieu of an interview or in preparation for an interview.
+That is not ethical, nor is it helpful since most colleges and universities use personal statements to get to know prospective students either in place of an interview or in preparation for an interview.
 The college essay has to be student-written, and it has to be an authentic representation of who that student is.

 Where I come in as a coach is in helping students think through the prompts, identify their strongest approach, select narrative and analytical elements, organize ideas, edit for word count, and polish style and mechanics.

-For the 2020-2021 college application season, I will offer virtual coaching only.
-Unfortunately, the ever-changing nature of the pandemic makes in-person coaching unfeasible this year.
-Coaching sessions will be conducted online using shared Google documents and video conferencing via FaceTime, Google Meet, or Zoom.
+For the 2022 application season, I will offer individual coaching online using video conferencing via FaceTime, Google Meet, or Zoom and shared Google documents.

-If you are interested in college essay coaching, please email me at email@example.com.
+If you are interested in college essay coaching, please email Norma Weekman at firstname.lastname@example.org.